Agile project management software is accepted by more organizations in a variety of industries than anytime before.

 To really understand Agile development read Agile manifesto by Kent Beck, Mike Beedle, and others.

-The alternatives to Agile project management method are the Waterfall and Hybrid methods.
+The alternatives to the Agile project management method are the Waterfall and Hybrid methods.

 To get an understanding of Waterfall project management read Tutorial of waterfall project management.